GenderDysphoria/GenderDysphoria.fyi/public/en/treatment.md

   - Urethroplasty (extension of the urethral canal through the phallus)
   - Scrotoplasty (use of labia majora and prosthetic testicles to construct a scrotum).

 Phalloplasty does not necessarily require previous hormone therapy.
-While it is common to perform vaginectomy, urethroplasty, and phalloplasty at the same time, urethroplasty is not technically required to construct a neopenis.
-As vaginal tissue is typically used to construct the neourethra, some surgeons will not perform urethroplasty without vaginectomy.
+While it is common to perform vaginectomy, urethroplasty, and phalloplasty at the same time, urethroplasty and vaginectomy are not technically required to construct a penis.
+However, as vaginal tissue is typically used to construct the new urethra, some surgeons will not perform urethroplasty without vaginectomy.

 **Top Surgery** (modifications to the chest)